etleap/terraform-provider-etleap/docs/resources/pipeline.md

 ### Required

-- `deletion_of_export_products` (Boolean) Specifies whether any remaining export products in the destination created by this pipeline should be deleted.
-For REDSHIFT and SNOWFLAKE destinations this means tables, and for S3 DATA LAKE destinations this means data output to S3 as well as any tables created in Glue.
 - `destination` (Attributes) Requires replacement if changed. (see [below for nested schema](#nestedatt--destination))
 - `name` (String)
 - `source` (Attributes) Requires replacement if changed. (see [below for nested schema](#nestedatt--source))

 ### Optional

+- `deletion_of_export_products` (Boolean) Specifies whether any remaining export products in the destination created by this pipeline should be deleted.
+For REDSHIFT and SNOWFLAKE destinations this means tables, and for S3 DATA LAKE destinations this means data output to S3 as well as any tables created in Glue.
+Defaults to `false`.
+Default: false
 - `parsing_error_settings` (Attributes) (see [below for nested schema](#nestedatt--parsing_error_settings))
 - `paused` (Boolean) If the pipeline is paused.
 Defaults to `false`.
+Default: false
 - `script` (Attributes) Whenever a script is required, we accept and/or return two types of scripts: a Script or Legacy Script.
 We return a Script object if all transforms specified in that script are supported by this API.
 Otherwise it will return a Legacy Script.
 Either Script or Legacy Script can be used when adding a script to a pipeline.
 Requires replacement if changed. (see [below for nested schema](#nestedatt--script))
 - `shares` (List of String) An array of user email's to share the pipeline with.